Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 optimizer_config = OptimizerConfig(max_iteration=60, alpha_cvar=0.9)

-Lastly, we load the Classiq model, based on the problem and algorithm parameters, which we can than use to solve the problem:
+Load the Classiq model, based on the problem and algorithm parameters, which you can than use to solve the problem:

 qmod = construct_combinatorial_optimization_model(